imahuph1/Newbookplace/Ideas/plot arc.md

 #### Chapter 14 – Level 30 Breakthrough

-* Quest introduces a strange environmental challenge
+* Foundation establishment, begins to learn sword control, can now fly on a sword, control ten swords to fight at range.

 * First subtle hint:

   * The world itself feels _restricted_

-* Jimmy passes
+* Jimmy begins to understand the uses of formations/arrays

 * Gains deeper cultivation control